bartbes/CubeCreate/docs/source/guide/compiling.rst

 **MinGW compilation**

 1. Run CMake GUI.
-As "Where is source code", set path to your CC directory.
-As "Where to build binaries", set cbuild directory of your CC directory.
+As "Where is source code", set path to your cC directory.
+As "Where to build binaries", set cbuild directory of your cC directory.

    Hit "Configure" button.
 It will ask you what type of build files it should generate.
    Select MinGW Makefiles.